Skip to content

 • MFA should be configured for remote access VPN (IPsec and SSL VPN) sign-ins.

-• MFA should be configured for web admin console and VPN Portal sign-ins.
+• MFA should be configured for web admin console and VPN portal sign-ins.

 • The firewall’s connection with authentication servers should be encrypted.